jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 I was part of a weekly technical book club at the office.

 ## The Forgotten Unit Testing Book
 We read a Unit Testing book, whose title and author I don’t remember.
 It didn’t convince me that I should be writing unit tests.
-I think this may have been the first place where I read about the unit testing process of writing a failing test before implementing the code. _That’s weird._ And then make the failing test pass by the quickest means possible, such as hardcoding what the test expects. _That makes no sense whatsoever._
+I think this may have been the first place where I read about the unit testing process of writing a failing test before implementing the code. _Write a test before writing the code.
+That’s weird._ And then make the failing test pass by the quickest means possible, such as hardcoding what the test expects. _That makes even worse sense._

 The only part that made an impression on me was the section on Test Doubles.